Do you know what I’ve noticed about dubbed anime shows? There’s an endless amount of fans who HATE dubbed anime.

 The first episode starts off like Attack On Titan.
 Meaning it’s filled with emotions, sadness and pain.

 After watching both seasons 1 and 2, I can say it’s a pretty decent show.
-The voice actors done a great job matching the vocals to the characters.
+The voice actors did a solid job matching the vocals to the characters.

 So that’s a win as far as English dubbing goes.

-The anime itself isn’t the most action packed I’ve seen.
-Nothing like Akame Ga Kill or Fate Zero.
+The anime itself isn’t the most action-packed I’ve seen.
+Nothing like

-But the story, the characters, their roles and personalities more than do it for me.
+The story, the characters, their roles and their personalities more than do it for me though.